boringops-hq/boringops-articles/articles/boringops_a_rebuttal.md

 > The hardest part of doing boring work is explaining why you didn't do exciting work.

 Let's stop pretending BoringOps is just a philosophy problem.
 It's an economic problem, a political problem, and a career problem.
-You can believe in stability all you want—the system you work in is designed to punish you for it.
+You can believe in stability all you want but the system you work in is designed to punish you for it.

 Here's what actually happens when you try to practice BoringOps in the real world.